HELL YES, you need travel insurance!

 Travel Insurance usually covers rental car damage, accidental death and dismemberment, and repatriation costs.
-Some policies will even cover change fees and loyalty program redeposit fees.
+Some policies can even cover change fees and loyalty program redeposit fees.
 You can also add on options to cover extreme sports participation, computers and electronics, golf clubs, skis, and other overly large items or waive pre-existing conditions.

 Annual policy options